hmcts/wa-chart/README.md

-# chart-ccd
+# wa-chart

-Product chart for Work Allocation.
+Product chart for Task Management.

+Last review: 22/04/2025.

 The Work Allocation services require the CCD services and Azure Service Bus to work.
 This chart is intended to be used in conjunction with the [ccd chart](https://www.github.com/hmcts/chart-ccd) and teams are expected to have completed the necessary steps to set up an Azure Service Bus in Preview.

 ## Usage